edscottite/The-Azure-Program/README.md

 - id > Generates random ID's on which are linked per device ( cap is 5/five ). ( To handle traffic, the selection process is limited )

-- scan > Indentifies network IP's
+- scan > Indentifies network IP's and connectivity stability average

 # Planned
 - New logo ( Universal )